 Dealing with the myth of a satisfying symbiosis of the mother-child dyad, this project challenges the convenient belief in the complimentary needs, of mothers, and children.
 Whilst ‘mother-love…is as important for mental health as are vitamins and proteins for physical health’ (Rutter, 1972) mothers often suffer from mental and physical exigencies that lead to issues for the mother – and the child.

 I asked mothers who comforts them, and where they turn for comfort, pleasure and space.
 The resulting composite image intentionally deals with individuation, selfhood and resistance against female stereotyping and representations of mothers.
-It also links to my interest in our relationships with objects.
+The work was shown at Wolverhampton alongside the film Out with Mother.